Keep Your Poinsettia Alive After Christmas

-While it’s true that Poinsettia are not the tastiest treat for your children or pets, and may give them a little stomach upset, Poinsettias being poisonous is a myth.
+While it’s true that Poinsettias are not the tastiest treat for your children or pets, and may give them a little stomach upset, Poinsettias being poisonous is a myth.

 The plant contains a milky sap which can cause mild irritation and shouldn’t be ingested, but it is not any more dangerous than that.

-The reputation for being toxic came from a story in 1919 when American authorities misclaimed a child’s cause of death as being ingestion of a Poinsettia plant.
+The reputation for being toxic came from a story in 1919 when American authorities misclaimed a child’s cause of death as being ingested of a Poinsettia plant.

 This led to years of misinformation, but the myth was finally debunked when the American Association of Poison Control Centers (AAPCC) conducted a 20-year study that concluded the sap of the plant was not poisonous.

-Hopefully you have all of your poinsettia care questions answered, and are feeling much more confident in your ability to keep a poinsettia alive.
+Hopefully, you have all of your poinsettia care questions answered now and are feeling much more confident in your ability to keep a poinsettia alive.